International relations22 May 2017

 2) European Court of Human Rights (hereafter: ECHR)

-The CCoH traditionally maintains strong partnership with the constitutional courts of the neighboring countries.
-Having said that, in February of 2017, the CCoH hosted the conference of the constitutional courts of the Visegrad countries at the very first time.
+The CCoH traditionally maintains strong partnership with the constitutional courts of the neighbouring countries.
+In February of 2017 for example the CCoH hosted the conference of the constitutional courts of the Visegrad countries for the first time.

 The CCoH is willing to strengthen its bilateral connections with other institutions not just regionally but worldwide.